COVID-19 pandemic in Singapore: Transportation

 Taxi and private hire vehicles were hit by the impact of COVID-19.
 A S$77 million package was provided to help them tide through this period, co-funded by the Government, taxi and private-hire companies.
 In addition, a S$2.7 million fund was set up by the Government and National Trades Union Congress (NTUC) for drivers who are not eligible.
 In view of the worsening coronavirus impact, the package will be enhanced from May 2020, extending until September 2020.
 This will cost an additional $95 million.
-On 6 April, directors of the ComfortDelGro Group (ComfortDelGro, SBS Transit and VICOM) announced its board of directors would take a voluntary 20 per cent cut in directors' fees until the end of 2020.
+On 6 April, directors of the ComfortDelGro Group announced its board of directors would take a voluntary 20 per cent cut in directors' fees until the end of 2020.

-Various banks have suggested that Singapore Airlines will have a loss in FY21, with OCBC credit analysts Ezien Hoo and Wong Hong Wei arguing that the airline will have to tap the markets for more funds and possibly even need state support.
+Various banks have suggested that Singapore Airlines will have a loss in FY21, with OCBC credit analysts arguing that the airline will have to tap the markets for more funds and possibly even need state support.

-Singapore Airlines, SilkAir and Scoot have announced plans to slash their capacity.
+Singapore Airlines Group, consisting of Singapore Airlines (SIA), SilkAir and Scoot, also announced plans to slash their capacity.
 Singapore Airlines slashed nearly all of the capacity until August.
 The news resulted in STI crashing down by 164.63 (6.83%).
-Scoot will ground 47 out of the 49 planes they have in their fleet.
-It was reported on 27 March 2020, SIA received a rescue package of S$19 billion to get over the difficult period.
-Its major shareholder Temasek Holdings will underwrite the package which contains S$5.3 billion equity and S$9.7 billion convertible note.
-Singapore's biggest bank DBS will also lend it S$4 billion to help it get over the crisis and position itself for expansion.
+Scoot did likewise, grounding 47 out of the 49 planes they had in their fleet at the time.
+It was reported on 27 March 2020, SIA received a rescue package of S$19 billion (US$13 billion).
+Its major shareholder Temasek Holdings helped underwrite the package, containing S$5.3 billion of equity and S$9.7 billion of convertible notes.
+Singapore's largest bank, DBS Bank, also extended a loan of S$4 billion to help it get over the crisis and position itself for expansion.
 With the significant reduction in flights, Singapore Airlines agreed to provide some 300 staff to help with possible manpower shortages at hospitals in Singapore and provided some staff to deal with transport ambassadors.
 It was announced that the airline would consolidate all their Changi Airport operations from 1 May 2020 to Terminal 3.
-On 14 May 2020, Singapore Airlines announced a full year loss for Financial Year 2019–2020 of S$212 million, this was the first loss in its 48 years of operation.
-On 1 September 2020, Singapore Airlines have announced to reinstate several destinations that have opened up travel such as Bandar Seri Begawan, Auckland, Christchurch, Taipei, Hong Kong, Macau, Hanoi, Brisbane, Perth and Sydney.
+On 14 May 2020, Singapore Airlines announced a full year loss for Financial Year 2019–2020 of S$212 million, which the group's first loss in its 48 years of operation.
+On 1 September 2020, Singapore Airlines announced plans to reinstate several destinations that have opened up travel such as Bandar Seri Begawan, Auckland, Christchurch, Taipei, Hong Kong, Macau, Hanoi, Brisbane, Perth and Sydney.
 For airlines, regulations for social distancing are not applicable to save costs.
 Mask wearing continues to be mandatory and airlines will upgrade their apps to include contact tracing.
 Overnight flights will also be re-introduced which allows even quieter rides.
-On 25 June Jetstar Asia Airways announced that it was cutting up to 180 people, almost a quarter of the workforce in Singapore.
+On 25 June Jetstar Asia announced that it was cutting up to 180 people, almost a quarter of the workforce in Singapore.
 At the same time they would allow the retirement of five of their A320 fleet, bringing the total down to 13.